Last updated on August 9th, 2019 at 12:00 pm

 Willie began the interview by reminding me that the economy is everyone.

 Economics is at least partly a behavioral science.
-Market pressures are created by the way we react to news, handle our personal setbacks, and conduct ourselves in challenging times.
+Market pressures are created by the way we react to the news, handle our setbacks, and conduct ourselves in challenging times.
 If we as individuals can become productive and positive in our thinking, that will spill over to our actions, and that, in turn, will create positive forces in the markets.

 He can prove that attitude shows up on a company bottom line.
 He’s credited with contributing to Ford Motor Company’s comeback from its 2006 setback to its 2010 billion dollar profit as the only American automobile company not to take a federal bailout.